How to Deposit and Trade Crypto at BitMEX

 When load spikes, we cannot service every incoming request while maintaining acceptable response times, therefore we implemented a cap on the maximum number of requests that can enter the engine queue, after which, new requests are rejected until the queue has shrunk.
 If your order gets rejected for this reason, you’ll see this text or "System Overload" message.

-Rejected: Aggressive limit/pegged orders have exceeded far touch size and price thresholds N/A We protect the integrity of the market against large aggressive orders that are likely due to an input error and which may severely affect prices.
+Rejected: Aggressive limit/pegged orders have exceeded far touch size and price thresholds | N/A | We protect the integrity of the market against large aggressive orders that are likely due to an input error and which may severely affect prices.
 This is referred to as the Fat Finger Protection Rule.
 If you see this text, the order violated this rule.
-For more details on it, please refer to Trading Rules: Fat Finger Protection
+For more details on it, please refer to Trading Rules: Fat Finger Protection |

-Canceled: Order had timeInForce of ImmediateOrCancel
+Canceled: Order had timeInForce of ImmediateOrCancel |

-Type: Limit
+Type: Limit TIF: ImmediateOrCancel |

-When timeInForce is ImmediateOrCancel, any unfilled portion is canceled after the order is placed.
+When timeInForce is ImmediateOrCancel, any unfilled portion is canceled after the order is placed. |

-Canceled: Order had timeInForce of ImmediateOrCancel
+Canceled: Order had timeInForce of ImmediateOrCancel |

-Type: Market
+Type: Market TIF: ImmediateOrCancel |

 When a Market order is triggered, the Engine calculates an effective limit price for the order based on information such as your account balance, to complete necessary risk checks.
+If due to liquidity, the order cannot be executed before reaching the effective limit price, the order will be cancelled with the message you received |

-Canceled: Order had timeInForce of FillOrKill
+Canceled: Order had timeInForce of FillOrKill |

-Type: Limit
+Type: Limit TIF: FillOrKill |

-When timeInForce is FillOrKill, the entire order gets canceled if it can’t immediately fill fully once it gets executed.
+When timeInForce is FillOrKill, the entire order gets canceled if it can’t immediately fill fully once it gets executed. |

 Why didn’t my Stop order trigger before I was liquidated?

-Text Type Instructions Reason
+Text | Type Instructions | Reason |

-Rejected: Position in liquidation
+Rejected: Position in liquidation |

-Order Type: Stop Limit or Market
+Order Type: Stop Limit or Market execs: Last |

 Liquidations are based on Mark Price.
 Since the Mark Price can differ from the Last Price, the Mark Price can reach your Liquidation Price before the Last Price can reach your Trigger/Stop Price.
+To make sure your Stop order triggers before you’re liquidated, you can set the Trigger Price to Mark or place your Stop Order further from your Liquidation Price. |

-Canceled: Cancel from BitMEX if it was canceled by you.
+Canceled: Position in liquidation Canceled: Cancel from BitMEX if it was canceled by you. |

-Order Type: Stop Limit
+Order Type: Stop Limit |

 When you place a Limit Order with the Stop Price and Limit Price close together, you run the risk in periods of high volatility that your order will be triggered, sit in the Oderbook, and won’t get filled.
 This is because the price moves past your Limit Price immediately after it is triggered and before the order can be filled.
+To prevent your order from sitting in the order book, it is safer to use a larger spread between your Stop Price and your Limit Price as it will ensure there is enough liquidity between the two prices to fill your order |

-Rejected: Executing at the order price would lead to immediate liquidation
+Rejected: Position in liquidation Rejected: Executing at the order price would lead to immediate liquidation |

-no "execInst: Last" or "execs: Index" (implying a trigger price of "Mark")
+Order Type: Stop Market no "execInst: Last" or "execs: Index" (implying a trigger price of "Mark") |

-Also, if your Stop Market order is close to your Liquidation price, it’s especially possible that, by the time the Stop triggers and the Market Order is placed, the order book moves to a range where it can’t fill before your liquidation.
+Once a stop order is triggered, an order is submitted to the exchange; however, in a fast-moving market, users may experience slippage.
+Due to that, the Mark Price could reach the liquidation price before the order can be executed.
+Also, if your Stop Market order is close to your Liquidation price, it’s especially possible that, by the time the Stop triggers and the Market Order is placed, the order book moves to a range where it can’t fill before your liquidation. |

 Why was my order filled at a different price?